Improve Bladder Control

 Leaking bladder can cause falls in advanced age, making this an urgent problem for older people to directly address sooner rather than later.
 The risk of falling, fracturing and nursing home placement is higher when bladder problems go unaddressed!

-The benefits* of this program that many patients have reported and experienced include:
+Benefits* of this program that many patients have reported and experienced include:

 Improve bladder control and your quality of life today with this evidence-based program!